rufusxx/settimana_bianca/README.md

 # Settimana Bianca <!-- omit in toc -->

-A website for Rufusxx's skiing holiday.
+A website for rufusxx's skiing holiday.

 ## 1. Table of contents